Fixed vs. adjustable-rate mortgage (ARM): What’s the difference?

 Fixed-rate mortgages might be best for:

-• Borrowers planning to stay put: If you’re planning to make your next move a permanent one, the stability of a fixed-rate mortgage might be the best option.
+- Borrowers planning to stay put: If you plan to make your next move permanent, the stability of a fixed-rate mortgage might be the best option.
 You won’t ever need to worry about increases to your monthly principal and interest payment, and you’ll have the option to refinance in the future if rates come down.

 Adjustable-rate mortgages might be best for:

-• Borrowers with jumbo loans: Generally, bigger loans come with higher interest rates.
+- Borrowers who need jumbo loans: Generally, bigger loans come with higher interest rates.
 The low intro rate of an ARM could grant you significant savings at the start of a loan.

 FAQ about ARMs vs. fixed-rate mortgages

-• Yes.
-An ARM comes with a greater risk of a higher monthly payment if rates are higher in the future.
-That long-term risk, however, comes with the reward of a lower monthly payment during your intro period.
+Yes.
+An ARM comes with a greater risk of a higher monthly payment if interest rates increase over the long-term.
+That risk, however, comes with the upfront incentive of a lower monthly payment for the immediate future, which lasts several years.

-• ARMs may be more difficult to qualify for due to requiring a minimum 5 percent down payment, while some fixed-rate mortgages only require 3 percent down.
+ARMs may be more difficult to qualify for, since they usually require a minimum 5 percent down payment,; some fixed-rate mortgages only require 3 percent down.
 Also, most lenders will assess your ability to make higher payments based on the potential ARM adjustments, not just the initial lower payment.
-They both come with similar credit score requirements, though.
+Both loans come with similar credit score requirements, though.